D103 Intermediate Accounting I

 This is incorrect because the historical cost principle does not involve adjusting for inflation.
 Inflation adjustments are not typically made to asset values unless the company uses specific accounting methods that allow for such adjustments (like inflation accounting, which is rare in practice).
 The asset should be recorded at its original purchase price of $50,000 without considering inflation.

-Explain the significance of reporting income from continuing operations in financial statements.
+Explain the significance of the historical cost principle in financial reporting.

 Explanation